 We have also tested an alternative (at a first sight na\"ive or `wrong') technique in which the nuclear coordinates are scaled together with the electronic coordinates,

-that obviates the need of using complex arithmetics in the integral routines.
+that obviates the need of using complex arithmetic in the integral routines.
 But is this a correct procedure?
-Well, Moiseyev provides theoretical foundations for such a technique in his book \cite{moiseyevNonHermitianQuantumMechanics2011} within a perturbative framework.
-Since, we have `incorrectly' rotated also the fixed nuclear coordinates, let us consider a (perturbative) series expansion for the `back rotation' of the nuclear coordinates to the real axis (where they should be, since they are treated in this work as fixed external charges) \cite{moiseyevNonHermitianQuantumMechanics2011},
+Well, Moiseyev provides theoretical foundations for this approach \cite{moiseyevNonHermitianQuantumMechanics2011} within a perturbative framework.
+Since, we have `incorrectly' rotated also the fixed nuclear coordinates, we need to consider a (perturbative) series expansion for the `back rotation' of the nuclear coordinates to the real axis (where they should be, since they are treated in this work as fixed external charges) \cite{moiseyevNonHermitianQuantumMechanics2011},

-Thereby, we may use a dilatation analytic approach with \rref{VneCCRda}, but then, the resulting energy must be corrected according to Eqs.~(\ref{EnergCCRexp})--(\ref{EnergCCRexp2}) to account for the necessary `back rotation' of the nuclei.
+Thereby, we may use a dilatation analytic approach with \rref{VneCCRda}, but then, the resulting energy must be corrected, Eqs.~(\ref{EnergCCRexp})--(\ref{EnergCCRexp2}), by accounting for the necessary `back rotation' of the nuclei.
 At this point, it is important to emphasize that we are interested in the computation of bound states (so, not resonances!), and the complex coordinate scaling is used only to select the positive-energy states computed in an explicitly correlated (non-separable) basis.
 So, $\theta$ can take `any' (small) value that is already sufficiently large to distinguish the positive-energy states from the Brown--Ravenhall (electron-positron) states.
-In practical computations, $\theta$ is typically on the order of $\sim 10^{-5}$, and the `perturbative' correction due to the `back rotation' to the real energy is proportional to $\theta^2 \sim 10^{-10}$ that is (typically) negligible.
+In practical computations, $\theta$ is typically on the order of $\sim 10^{-5}$, and the `perturbative' correction due to the `back rotation' to the real energy is proportional to $\theta^2 \sim 10^{-10}$ that gives a (typically) negligible contribution.

 For these reasons (and in full agreement with the \emph{a posteriori} analysis of our computational results, Sec.~\ref{sec:results}), we have considered only the zeroth-order term in \rref{EnergCCRexp} and the $\theta \rightarrow 0$ limit.